Introductory Courses (6 credits required)

 - One introductory survey (course numbered 1XX)

-- One additional introductory course, chosen from any 1XX or 2XX course home-based or cross-listed in history AND taught by history department faculty.
+- One additional introductory course, chosen from any 100- or 200-level course listed in History and taught by History Department faculty.

 Upper Level Courses